jonathantower/dotnet-apis/README.md

-# Web API Tips, Tricks, and Best Practices
+# Builder Better REST APIs with ASP.NET and ASP.NET Core

-Code and slides from my "Web API Tips, Tricks, and Best Practices" talk
+Code and slides from my "Builder Better REST APIs with ASP.NET and ASP.NET Core" talk